inesCherif/Turing-machine-/README.md

 ## Code Explanation
-At the beginning of the code, you will find some styles that you can modify as you like:
+At the beginning of the code, you will find some styles.
+You can freely modify these styles as needed to change the appearance of the simulator.
 ```html
 <style> ... </style>
 ```
+The HTML page consists of two empty tables, which are dynamically generated using JavaScript to represent the tape and the program.